-If you are looking to improve the projector image quality for your own projector then you’ve come to the right place, here are a few tips that should improve the overall quality of your images while projecting.
+If you have been wondering how to improve projector image quality for your own projector, look no further!
+Here are a few tips that should improve the overall quality of your images while projecting.

-Before we go into how you could improve the image quality of our projectors, we must familiarize ourselves with some principles of good projection.
+Before we go into how to improve the image quality of projectors, let’s familiarize ourselves with principles of good projection.

 Now, as projectors comes in different sizes, capabilities, brightness and resolutions, no two projectors are the same.

-Projector makers makes projector taking into account the prices ranges for consumers, some projectors are made for people with more budget, while others are meant to be sold for cheap.
+Projector manufacturers make projectors taking into account the prices ranges its consumers.
+Some projectors are made for people with more budget, while others are meant to be sold for cheap.